What Do Contractors Do?

 What Is a Contractor?

 An extensive renovation or construction project requires multiple parties who have to work together to be successful.
 Your project could have a handyman replacing fixtures, a plumber sorting out your pipes, an electrician sorting out your wiring, and more personnel in charge of other tasks.
-A contractor is a person in charge of overseeing the project or construction work.
+A general contractor is a person in charge of overseeing the project or construction work and everything that takes place on the construction site.
+Functioning as construction managers, they typically report to the property owner on such things as the construction phase, construction budget, materials suppliers and the status of materials, any necessary licensing requirements, and much more.

 What do Contractors Do